 The remainder of the paper is organized as follows.
-In Section \ref{sec-pre}, we introduce the notations and some preliminary results.
-In Section \ref{sec-order}, we compare two different partial orders related to our study: the order $\preceq$ on $\mathbb{Z} \Phi\spcheck$ and the Bruhat--Chevalley order $\le$ on $\prescript{f}{}{W}$.
-In Section \ref{sec-seq-and-Plambda}, we introduce our relevant sequences of study and the polytope $P^\lambda$, and we prove the dominant lattice formula.
-In Section \ref{sec-main}, we prove the weak convergence of the discrete measure sequence $(\mathfrak{m}_k)_k$.
+In Section~\ref{sec-pre}, we introduce our notations and some preliminary results.
+In Section~\ref{sec-order}, we compare two partial orders related to our study: the partial order $\preceq$ on~$\mathbb{Z} \Phi\spcheck$ and the Bruhat--Chevalley order $\le$ on~$\prescript{f}{}{W}$.
+In Section~\ref{sec-dom-lattice-formula}, we introduce our relevant sequences of study and the polytope $P^\lambda$, and prove the dominant lattice formula.
+In Section~\ref{sec-main}, we prove the weak convergence of the discrete measure sequence $(\mathfrak{m}_k)_k$.
 In Section~\ref{sec-main-unifm-convg}, we prove the uniform convergence of the step function sequence $(S_k)_k$.
 As a byproduct, we obtain a combinatorial identity (Equation \eqref{eq-main-eq}) related to the root system.